oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 2. terraform_files Folder
 3. Region based Views

-The invocation/execution of these stages is explained in the next pages.
+The process of invocation/execution of these stages is explained in the next pages.

 ### setUpOCI Pipeline